blogtitle/blogsources/content/post/web-security-1-context.md

 * Client validates the server certificate:
   * the current date is within the validity range (certificate is neither expired nor not yet valid);
   * it is not revoked (this needs certificate revocation lists to be updated);
-  * the signature is valid and emitted by an authority the client recognizes(this requires the client to have some trusted root certificates).
+  * the signature is valid and emitted by an authority the client recognizes(this requires the client to have some trusted root certificates);
-  * These steps can recursively climb up the certificate tree.
+  * these steps can recursively climb up the certificate tree.
+* The client and the server then exchange a shared, symmetric secret based on some of these facts:
+ * the client trusts who has the private key matching the public one it has validated;
+ * only who has the private key can decipher what is encrypted with the public one;
-* The client then encrypts some random bytes with the server public key.
-Only who has the private key can then decrypt them.
+ * only who has the private key can sign a certificate in a way that matches the public one.
-* Client: here is an encrypted blob, let's use this as a key from now on.
-* The server decrypts the key and starts communicating with the client by encrypting all traffic with the symmetric key exchanged in the previous point.

 The cipher suite agreed in the first part determine some important algorithms, the most relevant are: